cmilando/RSV_sim/NewDirections.md

 known:

-* poisson mu for househould size
+* poisson mu for househould size (basically, 1000 numbers since we know ACS)
-* poisson mu for school size
+* poisson mu for school size (again, known from ACS data)
-* poisson mu for work size
+* poisson mu for work size (and known from BLS etc data, 1000 numbers)

 unknown: